What is PIP?

 All Disability Assessors have their work audited regularly according to criteria set by DWP.

 We also carry out regular quality checks and personalised Continuous Professional Development for all staff.
-Whether you are assessed at home or in one of our consultation centres, the Disability Assessor will tell you their name and show you their identification badge.
+Whether you are assessed at home or in one of our assessment centres, the Disability Assessor will tell you their name and show you their identification badge.